LOCAL HEALTHCARE PROVIDERS

 In 1996, Dr. Poulos moved to Florida and became a named partner at Ramirez & Poulos, MD, where she continues to work to this day.
 She is affiliated with the Orlando Regional Medical Center in Orlando, Florida, and is a fellow at the American Academy of Ophthalmology.

 Dr. Poulos is passionate about providing ophthalmological care to everyone regardless of their financial status.
-Along with her private practice, she volunteers to run monthly ophthalmology clinics at Grace Medical Home and Lions Club, two nonprofit organizations for the underserved residents of the community.
+Along with her private practice, she volunteers to run monthly ophthalmology clinics at Grace Medical Home a nonprofit organization for the underserved residents of the community.

 In her personal time, Dr. Poulos enjoys gardening to relax and cycling and lifting weights to keep fit.